oSoWoSo/voidinstall/README.md

 ### Notes

 - This program is not part of Void Linux.
-- This program was successfully tested and can be used on production systems.
+- This program must be bit more tested for use on production systems.